VaishnavGitHuber/DataStructuresUsingPython/README.md

 * Counting the Number of Nodes in a Linked List
 ### DAY 3: 20/04/2024
 * creating a Linked List with functinality deleting the Node at the first and end of the List
+* Leetcode 26: removing duplilicates from the sorted array